 - 1. Find a problem and appropriate data.
 You are free to pursue whatever application domain interests you.
 However, you must be able to find a suitable dataset, and the scope of your problem must be realistically solvable within the project time-frame (roughly five weeks).
 We recommend the use of public datasets; we have compiled a list as a starting point. - 2.
 Look up related research and ideas.
 What similar problems have people tried to solve?
 What is the current state of the art?
 What kind of data are typically used in your application domain?
-What machine learning methods?
+What machine learning methods to uses?
 It is fine to pursue a topic that already has existing solutions; but mention them in your report, and explore variations on the published methods. - 3.
 Formulate the problem as a machine learning problem.
 Looking across all of the techniques we have learned so far in the course, what would be most appropriate for your problem?
-Is it a supervised, semisupervised, or unsupervised task?
+Is it a supervised, semi-supervised, or unsupervised task?
 Is it regression, classification, or clustering?
-Are there unique properties of your data that require additional consideration or pre-processing? - 4.
+Are there unique properties of your data that require additional consideration or preprocessing? - 4.
 Choose which machine learning methods you will implement.
-You should compare at least 2 possible methods for tackling your problem (4 or 5 will be more common), with one of the methods being a "baseline method".
-For example, in a regression task, your baseline method could be ridge regression with comparisons to random forests and gradient boosting.
-If you end up developing novel methods, the presence of a baseline will allow you to compare against existing techniques.
+You should compare multiple methods for tackling your problem (typically 4 or 5), including a "baseline method".
+For example, in a regression task, your baseline method could be ridge regression with comparisons to random forests and gradient tree boosting.
+You should have one method that is novel: a non-standard training loss, transfer learning, regularization, or such.
 Be sure to think about what properties are important for your problem, such as model representation, computation speed in training and testing, memory, etc. to justify your method choice. - 5.
 Decide how you will evaluate your methods.
 What performance measures are most appropriate for your model?
 How will you ensure your models are not overfit to the data?
 Plan out your evaluation pipeline before you start working with the data: e.g., set aside a test set that you will not look at until all models are built, use k-fold cross validation for model selection, consider class imbalance (in the case of classification), etc.